Modeling Reachability Types with Logical Relations: Equational Theory

-From \figref{fig:reorder}, we observe that the initial world $\W$ specifies that the relatedness are reachable from $\flt$.
-After $t_1$ gets evaluated in $\prog{2}$, the relatedness specified by $\flt_1$ at world $\W$ may not be valid anymore.
-So we cannot directly apply \lemref{lem:inv1} in the proof.
-In addition, we need some information on reachability that are properties defined in our logical relations.
-Thus, we strengthen the conclusion of the lemma by saying that $(t_2, t_2)$ are equivalent at a world, such that their relatedness is irrelevant to anything \emph{not reachable} from $t_2$'s observation $\flt_2$, or the fresh locations during the course of evaluating $t_1$ in $\prog{1}$.
+We strengthen the conclusion of the lemma by saying that $(t_2, t_2)$ are equivalent at a world, such that their relatedness is irrelevant to anything \emph{not reachable} from $t_2$'s observation $\flt_2$, or the fresh locations during the course of evaluating $t_1$ in $\prog{1}$.

 \begin{lemma}[Term Equivalence Preservation $\&$ Reachability] If $\G[\flt] \ts t : \ty[q]{T} \ \EPS $, and $(\VE, \W) \in \UG{\G^{\flt}}$, and $\W = (\Sigma_1, \Sigma_2, f, \bval)$, and $\WFRS{\sigma_1}{\sigma_2}{\W}$, and $\DEPS{\sigma_1}{\L}{\sigma_1'}$, and $\Sigma_1 \sqsubseteq \Sigma_1'$, and $\sigma_1':\Sigma_1'$, and $\L \cap \llsvars{\VE_1}{\W_1}{\flt}$ = \qbot, and let $\W' = (\Sigma_1', \Sigma_2, f', \bval')$, and $f' = \{(\ell_1, \ell_2) \in f \mid \ell_1 \not\in \L \land (\overline{\llsvars{\VE_1}{\W_1}{\flt}} \cup \frlocs{\Sigma'}{\Sigma}) \cap \lls{\W_1}{\ell_1} = \qbot\}$, and $\bval' = \{(\ell_1, \ell_2, v_1, v_2) \in \bval \mid \ell_1 \not\in L \land (\overline{\llsvars{\VE_1}{\W_1}{\flt}} \cup \frlocs{\Sigma'}{\Sigma}) \cap \lls{\W_1}{\ell_1} = \qbot\}$, then $\BTC{\VE}{\W'}{t}{t} \in \BMt{\flt}{\ty[q]{T}\ \EPS}$. \end{lemma}